Andrew Lyght (cricketer)

-Andrew Lyght (21 July 1956 – 16 April 2001) was a Guyanese cricketer.
-He played in 38 first-class and 17 List A matches for Guyana from 1976 to 1988.
+Andrew Augustus Lyght (21 July 1956 – 16 April 2001) was a Guyanese cricketer.
+He played in 38 first-class and 17 List A matches for Guyana and Demerara from 1976 to 1988.

 Career

-He played for the Demerara Cricket Club, Guyana's Under-19, West Indies Under-19, Demerara County, Guyana, and the Guyana National XI.
-He played for five years in the English County leagues during the 1980s.
+He played for Guyana, Demerara and the West Indies under-19 teams.
+He appeared as a professional for Crook Town in English club cricket between 1983 and 1988.
 He was given the nickname "Monster" due to "his appetite for batting and how difficult it was to get him out".

-Lyght was diagnosed with a localized malignant tumor in the mid-90's.
-The tumor was removed, but a few years later, it was discovered that the cancer had spread to other parts of his body.
+Lyght was diagnosed with cancer of the lower abdomen in 1988 for which he received chemotherapy treatment.
+A few years later, it was discovered that the cancer had spread to other parts of his body.
 After various treatments in England, he returned to Guyana.
 He adopted a Rastafarian lifestyle in his battle against cancer.
 He succumbed to the disease in 2001.

 Legacy

 In 2012, a commemorative game was played in Lyght's honor, as charity event organized by Friends of Former Guyana Cricketers.
 Proceeds of the event were given to Lyght's son Andrew Lyght Jr and his daughter Andrea.